pmadruga/pedromadruga.com/content/about.md

 Having created different companies and lead teams over the years allows me to bring high-quality communication skills to the table and a will to handle and tackle risk head-on.
 I've also profoundly embraced pragmatism and excellent product quality.

-I have a course certification in Machine Learning from DTU (Denmark) and a background in Environmental Engineering (UNL, Portugal).
+I have a course certification in Machine Learning from DTU (Denmark) and an M.Sc. in Engineering (UNL, Portugal).
 These allowed having a solid foundation for tackling all the challenges above.

 As a tech writer, podcast host, community maintainer, and homemade cluster computer builder, my community involvement is an expression of the passion I place in every project I embrace.